orrJames/Level4Project/timelog.md

 * *1 Hour* Meeting prep (Steve Draper had sent over a meeting agenda)
 * *1 Hour* Meeting with Steve Draper and Jeremy Singer

+## 15 October 2023

+* *2 Hours* Reading Reflections in CS chapter passed on from Steve Draper meeting and making notes